Keith-Dao/Numpy-Nerual-Net/README.md

 - When present, the driver script will skip all training and testing to the prediction mode to perform prediction on individual images
 - If omitted, training and testing will be commenced

+### 3.2.
+Prediction mode

+- Only supported by models that have stored the classes, which included trained models or loaded pre-trained models
+- Only files formats listed in the configuration file will be processed